-- Diary card: You will be given a diary card which you will be asked to complete for the duration of the study.
-This will record new symptoms, changes in routine treatments etc. - Home lung function: You will be taught how to use a small lung function device (PiKo-6) and asked to make regular recordings on it at home for the duration of the study period.
-The machine stores all the readings which will be downloaded onto a computer at each visit. - Bronchial blood flow measurement: (London site only) This test is designed to look • at the blood flow to the airways which is often increased in patients with airway disease, probably reflecting inflammation.
+- Diary card: Your child will be given a diary card which they will be asked to complete for the duration of the study.
+This will record new symptoms, changes in routine treatments etc. - Home lung function: You and your child will be taught how to use a small lung function device (PiKo-6) and asked to make regular recordings on it at home for the duration of the study period.
+The machine stores all the readings which will be downloaded onto a computer at each visit. - Bronchial blood flow measurement: (London site only) This test is designed to look at the blood flow to the airways which is often increased in patients with airway disease, probably reflecting inflammation.
 The test takes about 45 minutes to do and consists of 10 breath-holding manoeuvres of either 8 or 16 seconds.
-For each manoeuvre you will be seated, wearing a noseclip and breathing in and out through a mouthpiece.
-After several normal breaths you will need to breathe in a small amount of test gas, which is safe and enriched with oxygen, and hold this breath for 8 or 16 seconds before breathing out again slowly.
-Your heart rate and oxygen saturation will also be monitored during the test.
-There is a gap (3-4 min) between each of the manoeuvres to save the data and calibrate the equipment.
-As the blood flow to the airways may be affected by alcohol and caffeine, it is requested that you do not consume alcohol the night before the test and do not have any caffeine on the day of the test.
+For each manoeuvre your child will be seated, wearing a noseclip and breathing in and out through a mouthpiece.
+After several normal breaths they will need to breathe in a small amount of test gas, which is safe and enriched with oxygen, and hold this breath for 8 or 16 seconds before breathing out again slowly.
+Their heart rate and oxygen saturation will also be monitored during the test.
+There is a gap (3-4 min) between each of the airways may be affected by caffeine, it is requested that your child does not consume any caffeine on the day of the test.
 This test will be undertaken after all other assays / tests if time allows.
-If you are too tired to do the procedure it will not be done or if during the procedure you feel too tired to continue we will stop the test at any time. - Nasal PD and nasal brushings: see Appendix 1 (London site only) - Bronchoscopy: see Appendix 2 (London site only)
+If your child is too tired to do the procedure it will not be done or if during the procedure they feel too tired to continue we will stop the test at any time. - □ Nasal PD and nasal brushings: see Appendix 1 (London site only) - Bronchoscopy: see Appendix 2 (London site only)

-What else will I have to do?
+What else will we have to do?

-In addition to the study visits and home monitoring outlined above, we will ask that if you are sexually active, you agree to take contraceptive precautions from enrolment into the study until 3 months after completion.
+In addition to the study visits and home monitoring outlined above, we will ask that if your child is sexually active, they agree to take contraceptive precautions from enrolment into the study until 3 months after completion.
 This is a requirement of the Medicines and Healthcare products Regulations Agency (MHRA) and the Gene Therapy Advisory Committee (GTAC) for all clinical trials involving gene therapy.
-Approved (reliable) methods of contraception include:
+We will talk to them and you about approved (reliable) methods of contraception.